F-equivalence for parabolic systems and applications to the stabilization of nonlinear PDE: Introduction

 In Theorem \ref{th:th02} there is also no requirement on the multiplicity of the eigenvalues of $A$, which makes it suitable, for instance, for multidimensional systems in space, in contrast to essentially all the previous $F$-equivalence approaches \cite{Coron2014-local,CoronLu15,gagnon2021fredholm,lissy2023rapid,xiang2022fredholm,xiang2024fredholm,hayat2024fredholm}.\\

 While our main goal of this work is to improve the conditions for the $F$-equivalence problem for parabolic systems and extend them to multidimensional systems, one can note that the rapid stabilization result of Theorem \ref{th:th02} (see Theorem \ref{thm:nonlinear-stab} for a more detailed version) can still be compared to previous results for parabolic systems that use different approaches.
-In particular, compared to \cite{raymond2019stabilizability}, the system is not necessarily linear and, to \cite{badra2014fattorini,badra2020local}, the conditions on the nonlinearity $\mathcal{F}$ are similar although less restrictive on two points: \begin{itemize} \item[--] First, $\Phi$ does not need to be Lipschitz, which allows us to have sharper hypotheses in some cases, for example see Subsection \ref{subsec:quasilinear-heat}. \item[--] Second, thanks to the $F$-equivalence, our conditions on the nonlinearity are expressed only with respect to $A$ and do not depend \emph{a priori} on the feedback, see Remark \ref{rem:NL-novelty}. \end{itemize}
+In particular, compared to \cite{raymond2019stabilizability}, the system is not necessarily linear and, to \cite{badra2014fattorini,badra2020local}, the conditions on the nonlinearity $\mathcal{F}$ are similar although less restrictive on two points: